 Surviving The Initial Year Of Travelling

-Though I was using a big chunk of my saving during the initial one year of travelling, I still used different ways to make money and contribute to my lifestyle while on the go.
+Though I was using a big chunk of my saving during the initial one year of travelling, I used different ways to make money and contribute to my lifestyle while on the go.
 This included:

 Freelancing: Freelancing is a great way to keep money inflow.
 During my initial one year, I kept looking for freelance writing projects or took part-time and location-independent writing assignments.